What are Natural Flavors?

 Its use faded out of the food supply, decades before the blog hysteria even began.
 Although it was once popular for its unique flavor, it's rarely used in today's flavorings.(10)

 Can natural flavors contain MSG?
 Yes.
-Can they contain it without disclosing it?
+In general, are natural flavors MSG?
+Not likely.
+Can natural flavors contain MSG without disclosing it?
 No!

 MSG, or monosodium glutamate, is an excitotoxin and form of salt that is commonly added to savory processed foods like soups and processed meats as a flavor enhancer.
 It also occurs naturally in some foods like tomatoes and cheeses.